maods2/research-retrieval/README.md

 - **models**
   - `model_code`: Identifier used in `model_factory` to select the model.
   - `model_name`: Name for loading the model weights.
-  - `pipeline_type`: Name of the training pipeline to use.
+  - `pipeline_type`: Name of the training or evaluation pipeline to use (the suffix `trainer` determines if it is a training pipeline, otherwise will be evaluation pipeline).
   - `model_template`: YAML template containing model-specific configuration.

 This structure ensures clarity and flexibility when defining and generating experiment configurations.